 Fast casual restaurants are eateries between fast food and casual dining restaurants.
 They offer made-to-order meals of higher quality than fast food, but they are still quick and affordable.
 According to the National Restaurant Association, 50% of adults visit a fast-casual restaurant at least once per month.

 One of the reasons behind the growth of fast-casual restaurants is the changing workforce landscape.
 In 2016, 57% of workers said they ate lunch at their desks, up from 49% in 2006.
 This trend will likely continue as more people work remotely or have irregular hours.
 As a result, there is a demand for quick, healthy meals that one can eat on the go.

-Suppose you are considering fast-casual restaurants as one of your choice.
-In that case, you must read our blog, Quick Service Restaurant vs. Fast Casual: A Comparative Guide, which deals with the differences that make both these setups unique.
+Suppose you are considering fast-casual restaurants as one of your choices.
+In that case, you must read our blog, quick service restaurant vs fast casual: a comparative guide, which deals with the differences that make both these setups unique.

 Fast casual restaurants are a step up from fast food in terms of quality and price.
 They typically have a more expansive menu than fast food restaurants, and the items on their menu are usually of a higher quality.

 While fast-casual restaurants are still focused on speed, they are not as focused on it as fast-food establishments.
 This allows them to provide a better overall customer experience by taking the time to prepare higher-quality meals.

 While fast-food restaurants have embraced technology to improve the customer experience, fast-casual restaurants have been slower to do so.